Archives and Special Collections

-- To collect, organize, preserve, and make accessible documentary history of Danbury, Connecticut, and its environs, through the acquisition from diverse origins of individual and family papers and the records of community, business, and arts organizations.
-The collection includes unpublished, unique manuscript collections, historical publications, maps, recordings, prints, posters, ephemera and photographs that support WCSU’s curriculum.
+- To collect, organize, preserve, and make accessible documentary history of Danbury, Connecticut, and its environs, through the acquisition from diverse origins individual and family papers and the records of community, business, social, and arts organizations.

 - To actively collect documentation of the University’s and surrounding communities’ history to foster anti-racism.